opturtio/2DPathFinder/Doc/user_quide.md

 ### Drag and drop the map

 You can select any map from the [2D Pathfinding Benchmarks](https://www.movingai.com/benchmarks/grids.html) website.
 To add a map to the program, simply download and unzip the file, then drag and drop it onto the canvas.
+Berlin map size 256x256 is the default map.

 ### Algorithm comparison